amirmukhtar001/test-for-Sigma-Digital-Solutions/README.md

 # test-for-Sigma-Digital-Solutions

-# TO run this project
+# To run this project

 Create Database my_app